SkunkHeadedPunk/Mini-Project/README.md

 4.3_Spin_Motors.ino: Arduino program for spinning motors using the Pololu motor driver shield and PWM signals.

 4.4_readRotaryEncoderRads.ino: Arduino program for reading the rotary encoder's angular position, using the library from the .zip folder.

+4.3_4.4_CombinedSpinAndRead: Arduino program integrating programs 4.3 and 4.4, used to spin the motor and read its current angular position to the serial monitor.

 Encoder-1.4.1.zip: Arduino Library containing an accurate way to read encoders.
 Including this library is necessary to properly read the rotary   encoders using the Arduino.